davidmreed/davidmreed.github.io/_drafts/circleci-sfdx.md

     $ git commit -m "Add CircleCI integration"
     $ git push

-The project builds in SFDX on CircleCI, and if all goes well, you get a green checkmark in your commit log in GitHub.
-CircleCI will monitor commits to the repository and immediately test, and provide feedback on, every single commit, using and disposing a fresh scratch org to make sure code can be cleanly deployed and teste dat all times.
+The project builds in SFDX on CircleCI, and if all goes well, you get a green checkmark in your commit log in GitHub!

+CircleCI will monitor commits to the repository and immediately test, and provide feedback on, every single commit, using and disposing a fresh scratch org to make sure code can be cleanly deployed and tested at all times.
 You'll also get code coverage reports in Codecov.io, and each commit will show your progressive changes in coverage.

 Congratulations - you have a fully-fledged CI solution in place!

-If you later need to alter the Dev Hub org for the project, simply create a new Dev Hub user account, ensure that a Connected App is in place (you can use the same certificate), and update the `CONSUMERKEY` and `USERNAME` variables on CircleCI.
+If you later need to alter the Dev Hub org for the project, simply create a new Dev Hub user account, ensure that a Connected App is in place in that org (you can use the same certificate), and update the `CONSUMERKEY` and `USERNAME` variables on CircleCI.
 The remainder of the setup can remain constant.

 ## `config.yml` for CircleCI